 Social distancing.
-In spring 2020, these two small words changed the world.
-Many businesses had to utterly reinvent their entire way of working.
-The great morning commute to chrome and glass office was replaced by a decidedly shorter commute to hastily constructed home workstations on kitchen tables or bedroom dressers.
+In spring 2020, these two words changed the world.
+Many businesses had to utterly reinvent their way of working and the great morning commute to chrome and glass office was replaced by a decidedly shorter journey to home workstations.

 Senior support engineer Yacer Sellam is one of the Intersys team helping businesses make that transition as seamless as possible by providing remote IT support and consultancy.
 We asked him for his take on how organisations have coped during this seismic transition and what they’ve got right — and wrong.